mikeyxx/promptverse/README.md

 PromptVerse is an open-source AI prompting tool for modern world to discover, create and share creative prompts

-**Please Note: The database for this project is hosted on a free Mongo Atlas tier so it may take a few minutes to load and display all data on the initial start**
+**Please Note: The database for this project is hosted on a free Mongo Atlas tier so it may take a few minutes to load and display all data on the initial start.**

 ### How does it work?